ourresearch/openalex-help/the-data/works/README.md

 The authors of a work are the people who created the work.
 In the context of a work, we actually think of each author as an "authorship," which is a single author and the institutional affiliations they claim for the work.

 [Learn more about authors here.](../authors/README.md)

+## Technical documentation

+You can find more information about OpenAlex works in our [technical documentation](https://docs.openalex.org/api-entities/works).